julienetie/lambdascript/lambdascript.md

 - null
 - false

-There isn't a clear-cut inverse rule, and these type conventions aren't exhaustive.
+There isn't a clear-cut inverse rule.
 It's crucial never to assume that a dynamic value will always be of the type you expect.